ImageMagick/Usage-Markdown/crop/index.md

 The second control is the "`-fuzz`" color factor that controls the amount of color change matched by the "`-trim`" operator.
 That is how close to the desired image you want the trim to get.

-For example lets use a smaller "`logo:`" image.
+For example, let's use a smaller "`logo:`" image.

 ~~~
 convert logo:   -resize 30%   noisy.jpg
 ~~~

 In this small image we could regard the stars and title in the image as noise which we want trim to ignore.
-The stars in the above is about 5 pixels across, so we want to use a value of about double that to get trim to basically ignore them.
+The stars in the above are about 5 pixels across, so we want to use a value of about double that to get trim to basically ignore them.

 [![\[IM Output\]](noisy.jpg)](noisy.jpg)